hgrotzin/nback/README.md

 2 runs - 9 blocks each (3 for each condition) - 10 trials in each block.
 14 min total (7min for each run).

+Stimuli are loaded into a local dictionary before the task begins so as not to affect the task timing during the actual trials.

 Runs
 ----
 The pop-up window asks for run type: scanner, backup, or practice.